Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 For pairwise ranking I've found some previous work that examines noisy rankings.
 One common method is to model the tournament with a Bradley-Terry Model and uses Maximum Likelihood Estimation to calculate skill levels for students [@shah_case_nodate] [@chen_pairwise_2013].

 Another approach for pairwise ranking is graph editing.
 This is where we flip, remove or add edges to our directed graph to obtain some sort of way to rank the students.
 For example we could turn it into a directed acyclic graph (DAG) and get a total order [@kenyon-mathieu_how_2007].
-Or we could model our tournament as a biparte graph and apply chain editing to obtain an ordering over the students [@singleton_rankings_2021].
+Or we could model our tournament as a bipartite graph and apply chain editing to obtain an ordering over the students [@singleton_rankings_2021].

 In terms of edge colouring, this paper [@januario_edge_2016] explores local search for solving the edge colouring problem in sports scheduling.
 Another paper discusses the closely related problem of assignment of papers in scientific peer review [@stelmakh_peerreview4all_2019].